johsteffens/beth/README.md

 ### bmedia
 **Purpose: Audio and Video Interfaces**

 This library provides interfaces for video capture, audio capture and audio play.
-The video interface bases on the video for Linux API.
+The video interface bases on the 'Video for Linux' (V4L) API.
 The audio interface bases on the ALSA API.

 ### bcodec
 **Purpose: Audio and Video Codecs**